 Many states now require a step above just basic phlebotomy training, and if your state is one that requires you to be a certified phlebotomy technician before getting hired for a job, that can mean another month or so of training.
 Becoming certified, even if your state doesn’t require it, is a great way to be a ‘step ahead’ your competition when searching for a job in phlebotomy.
 It’s important that you select the right phlebotomy training school.

 Technicians can work in a wide variety of different facilities and for different organizations.
 First and foremost, most people immediately think of hospitals when they think of phlebotomists.
-And while hospitals are the largest employer of phlebotomy technicians (with about 52% of all technicians working there), don’t feel as though you have to limit yourself to a few local area hospitals for a job, especially if you live in a smaller area that may not have many hospital openings or career opportunities.
+And while hospitals are the largest employer of phlebotomy technicians (with about 52% of all technicians working there), don’t feel as though you have to limit yourself to a few local area hospitals for a job.
+This is especially true if you live in a smaller area that may not have many hospital openings or career opportunities.
 It’s always a good idea to get creative with your search.

 They can work in smaller clinics, 24-hours emergency centers, private practices, nursing homes, veteran hospitals, and more.
 Anywhere you might be able to think of that needs blood drawn for patients on a regular basis (or even a part-time basis, for events, etc.) will always be looking for qualified phlebotomy technicians to work with them.
 Even if you only start out with a part-time position, things can quickly turn into full-time jobs if you show the right skills and dedication.

-If you’re looking for a great way to get started, you might want to consider taking on an internship, or even doing volunteer work after you’ve completed your training.
+If you’re looking for a great way to get started, you might want to consider taking on an internship or even doing volunteer work after you’ve completed your training.
 There are a few ways to go about this:

 If you’re looking for volunteer work, a good place to start is the American Red Cross.
-They always have needs for qualified professionals to work at blood drives, within their facilities, etc. However, there are other organizations who need certified employees from time to time, too.
+They always have needs for qualified professionals to work at blood drives, within their facilities, etc. However, other organizations need certified employees from time to time, too.
 Be on the lookout for volunteer opportunities in your area to see where you can get your foot in the door, and gain some hands-on experience.

-Getting an internship as a phlebotomy technician can actually help you out in two different ways.
+Getting an internship as a phlebotomy technician can help you out in two different ways.
 First, it’s a great way to gain experience.
-No matter where you choose to get said internship, you’ll be working alongside professionals and learning how to deal with patients, and perform specific duties every single day.
+No matter where you choose to get an internship, you’ll be working alongside professionals and learning how to deal with patients, and perform specific duties every single day.
 This kind of experience looks great on a resume.
 If you have more than one internship, you can put together a glowing resume for yourself.

 That way, you’ll already know the layout of the hospital, the protocol and safety procedures, and even the staff.
-Getting hired into a hospital you’ve already been interning at can be a really lucky break for phlebotomy technicians just starting out.
+Getting hired into a hospital, you’ve already been interning at can be a really lucky break for phlebotomy technicians just starting out.